Seravo/docs/_posts/2015-10-10-configure-ssh.md

 ### Using Vagrant SSH

-Keep in mind that is you use the command ```vagrant ssh``` to enter your Vagrant box, then SSH ForwardAgent is automatically enabled and your personal keys are used to access the production environment when you inside Vagrant run ```wp-ssh-production``` or ```wp-pull-production-uploads```.
+Keep in mind when using use the `vagrant ssh` command to enter your Vagrant box, SSH ForwardAgent is automatically enabled and your personal keys are used to access the production environment.
+These are used for `wp-ssh-production` or `wp-pull-production-uploads`.
 The Vagrant image itself does not contain any private SSH keys.

 > **OS X users:** You can install *ssh-copy-id* with homebrew: